snowplow/documentation/docs/tutorials/tutorial-setting-up-tableau-to-analyze-your-snowplow-data/index.md

 **Troubleshooting your connection**: For security, Amazon only lets computers access a Redshift cluster where those computers are located at an IP address that has been white-listed.
 Hence, in order to connect Tableau, you must make sure that the machine running Tableau is on a white-listed IP address.
 Instructions on how to white-list IP addresses in Redshift are given [here](/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-aws/setup-destinations/setup-redshift/launch-a-redshift-cluster/index.md).

-## [](https://github.com/snowplow/snowplow/wiki/Setting-up-Tableau-to-analyze-your-Snowplow-data/7d7d8fbf27acb2d443e760e6d08b5a7fdee80139#4-getting-started-analyzing-snowplow-data-in-tableau)4\.
+## [](https://github.com/snowplow/snowplow/wiki/Setting-up-Tableau-to-analyze-your-Snowplow-data/7d7d8fbf27acb2d443e760e6d08b5a7fdee80139#4-getting-started-analyzing-snowplow-data-in-tableau)4.
 Getting started analyzing Snowplow data in Tableau

 ### [](https://github.com/snowplow/snowplow/wiki/Setting-up-Tableau-to-analyze-your-Snowplow-data/7d7d8fbf27acb2d443e760e6d08b5a7fdee80139#41-plotting-our-first-graph-number-of-uniques-over-time)4.1 Plotting our first graph: number of uniques over time

 To kick in the tyres, we'll walk through the process of plotting the number of uniques that visit the site over time.

 "Uniques" is a metric.
 (Or in Tableau terminology - a "measure".)
 If you look in the list of measures in Tableau, you wont see "Uniques": all the fields you'll see are columns in the Snowplow events table where the data type is numeric.
-In some case, these really are metrics / measures (e.g. "ev\_value", "ti\_quantity", "ti\_price", "tr\_total", "pp\_yoffset\_max", "pp\_yoffset\_min" etc.) In other cases, Tableau has incorrectly assumed that numeric dimensions are measures (e.g. "domain\_sessionidx", "dvce\_screenheight", "page\_urlport", "txn\_id").
+In some case, these really are metrics / measures (e.g. "ev_value", "ti_quantity", "ti_price", "tr_total", "pp_yoffset_max", "pp_yoffset_min" etc.) In other cases, Tableau has incorrectly assumed that numeric dimensions are measures (e.g. "domain_sessionidx", "dvce_screenheight", "page_urlport", "txn_id").
 We can simply drag those incorrectly classified fields from the "Measures" pane into the "Dimensions" pane.

 We need to create a "Uniques" measures field.
 This will be calculated by counting the number of distinct user IDs.
-(In our example, we're going to count the number of distinct "domain\_userid".)
+(In our example, we're going to count the number of distinct "domain_userid".)
 To do this, right click on the "Measures" pane and select "Create calculated field".
 Name the field "Uniques" and enter the following formula into the formula box:

 ```r
 COUNTD([domain_userid])